PaulBratslavsky/epic-next-course-blog/003-lesson/README.md

 }
 ```

-Now we can refactor the code in our `Home` component with the following code.
+We can refactor the code in our `Home` component with the following code.

 ```jsx
 export default async function Home() {